Seamless vs Grubhub: The Difference Between the Two Food Delivery Platforms

-When your stomach begins to growl and the mounting hunger builds up, many of us turn to our favorite on-demand food delivery app to alleviate the pain.
+When your stomach begins to growl and the mounting hunger builds up, many of us turn to our favorite online food delivery apps to alleviate the pain.

 But which service should you turn to?
 Some go with the cheapest delivery option as their obvious choice.
 Others are limited to only one or two delivery services in their city.